IamGiel/heroku-angular-deployment/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Notes:
+1. Need to go to graphql server and design a way to pass a argument that takes in a range of dates
+2. This range of date will return the db items that are in those range of dates.